 Variable life insurance promises fixed premiums and a slew of investment options for the financially savvy and the true risk-takers.
 The policyholder’s cash value will not lay dormant in the policy; instead, it will be invested in the insured’s choice of stock, bond or money market portfolio.
 Naturally, cash values and death benefits will fluctuate along with the investments’ performance.

 Death benefits generally have a floor, so even if your stocks do terribly, your dependents won’t be left without any payouts.
 Conversely, cash values offer no guarantees; investing them means risking a significant loss, like any other investment.
 These policies usually have higher fees than universal life insurance.
 On the bright side, though, any cash value accumulation is allowed to grow tax-free, as long as the funds remain in the policy.

 In a convenient policy that combines the best features of universal and variable life insurance, this type of policy will offer investment options, along with the flexible premiums and the ability to modify face values that characterize universal insurance policies.
 Of course, this level of flexibility and volatility is not without risk.

 Personal Insurance Team

 Contact us at 800.352.9699 or email@example.com and get started today!

-*AmeriCU Services, LLC is affiliated with AmeriCU Credit Union.
-The purchase of insurance from AmeriCU Services LLC is not required to obtain credit or other services from AmeriCU Credit Union.
+*AmeriCU Insurance Services is affiliated with AmeriCU Credit Union.
+The purchase of insurance from AmeriCU Insurance Servicesis not required to obtain credit or other services from AmeriCU Credit Union.
 Insurance products are not credit union deposits and are not NCUA insured, nor are they obligations of or guaranteed by AmeriCU.